 To this day I have no clue as to where my other brother lives.
 We became estranged after our parents were both gone eight years ago.
 He left the area and has never wanted to come back.
 However, our brother who died did have a best friend who knew where our oldest brother was.
 So the same month that my brother called and apologized to me, he also went and found our other brother to make amends with him as well.
 However, I have no way to find our eldest brother to try and do the same.
 He is living off the grid which is what he always wanted.

 I know this has been a very long post; if you stayed with me, thank you.
 I wrote this to encourage anyone who is thinking about suicide or knows anyone who is, to tell you to please reach out for help.
 There is lots of help to be found!
 First, try to talk to someone you know.
 If that doesn’t help, call a local suicide hotline.
 Or call 1-800-273-8255.
 This is the number for Suicide Prevention Services of America.
 Their website is http://www.spsamerica.org if you want more information.
 I have never used their services, but I am sure there would be someone there to talk to.

 Well, friends, I am definitely going to be reaching out for some help myself in dealing with this.
 I have talked with someone locally whom I am planning to meet this afternoon.
 Perhaps this is going to be the start of something good.

 Have a wonderful day, and give someone you love a big hug! 🙂

-Posted on May 4, 2018, in My Thoughts, Writing and tagged creativity, Jackson Pollock, mental health, Starry Night, suicide, Theo Van Gogh, Van Gogh, Vincent Van Gogh, writing.
+Posted on May 4, 2018, in Writing and tagged creativity, Jackson Pollock, mental health, Starry Night, suicide, Theo Van Gogh, Van Gogh, Vincent Van Gogh, writing.
 Bookmark the permalink.
 25 Comments.